 Popular videos & channels

 - Tesla AI, Tesla Autopilot, PyTorch at Tesla by Andrej Karpathy – is simply an amazing look under the hood of how Tesla is building their autopilot.

 - Machine Learning Zero to Hero – this short lecture by Google is great, especially for people who can code.

-- AlphaGo – The Movie – documentary about the first system which was able to beat top players in Go game.
+- AlphaGo – The Movie – a documentary about the first system which was able to beat top players in the Go game.
 First Chess and now Go – what’s next?